Constraining decaying dark matter with BOSS data and the effective field theory of large-scale structures: Conclusions

 \begin{enumerate} \item[\textbullet] We have derived the most up-to-date bound on the fraction of decaying dark matter $f_{\rm dcdm}$, which is now $f_{\rm dcdm}<0.0216$ for short-lived DCDM.
 We have also updated constraints on the lifetime of dark matter for the case where $f_{\rm dcdm}\to1$, namely $\tau/f_{\rm dcdm}>249.6$ Gyr.
 However, we have found that the EFTofLSS does not provide significantly better constraints to the cosmological parameters for the DCDM $\to$ DR model, compared to the use of the standard BAO/$f\sigma_8$ data.
 In agreement with past studies, we have found that these models do not help neither for the $S_8$ nor for the $H_0$ tension, and the inclusion of EFTofBOSS data doesn't alter that conclusion. \item[\textbullet] The DCDM $\to$ WDM+DR model can explain the low $S_8$ value measured by KiDS-1000 while preserving the goodness of fit to other data set, including EFTofBOSS data.
 The residual tension is $1.5\sigma$ compared to $2.4\sigma$ in the $\Lambda$CDM model.
 Nevertheless, the model is not statistically favored over $\Lambda$CDM ($\Delta\chi^2=-3.8$ for 2 degrees of freedom, roughly corresponding to $1.5\sigma$).
 The inclusion of EFTofBOSS data only marginally affects the preference. \item[\textbullet] EFTofBOSS data however do significantly improve the 1-$\sigma$ constraint on the DCDM lifetime for the DCDM $\to$ WDM+DR model, and when combined with the $S_8$ prior, we now obtain $\rm{log}_{10}(\tau / \rm{Gyr}) = 2.21_{-0.6}^{+1.5}$ compared to $\rm{log}_{10}(\tau / \rm{Gyr}) =1.92_{-0.61}^{+1.9}$ without the EFTofBOSS.
 The constraints on $\rm{log}_{10}(\varepsilon)$ are however slightly weaker than with BAO/$f\sigma_8$ measurements. \item[\textbullet] The EFTofBOSS data also affects the best-fit model which, with the inclusion of the $S_8$ likelihood, corresponds to a longer lived DM with $\tau = 120$ Gyr (compared to $\tau = 43$ Gyr previously) and a larger kick velocity $v_{\rm kick}/c \simeq \varepsilon = 1.2\% $ (compared to $v_{\rm kick}/c \simeq 0.6\% $ previously). \end{enumerate}

 Looking forward, we expect future galaxy clustering power spectrum data, with higher precision and measurements at additional redshift bins such as Euclid \cite{Amendola:2016saw}, VRO \cite{Mandelbaum:2018ouv} and DESI \cite{Aghamousa:2016zmz}, to provide us with exquisite sensitivity to DM decays into an invisible sector whether massive or massless.
 Moreover, as the error bars decrease, it will likely be necessary to identify and account for the corrections to be made to the EFTofLSS in order to capture all the specific effects of the DCDM $\to$ WDM+DR model.
+Following Ref. \cite{senatore2017neutrinos} for the case of massive neutrinos, it will be important to determine the one-loop terms and associated counterterms of the mildly non-linear galaxy power spectrum caused by the WDM contribution to the linear matter power spectrum (which we have argued in App. \ref{sec:app_EFT_WDM} to likely be small compared to current error bars).
 We keep for future work to test whether these surveys will be able to firmly detect or exclude the DCDM $\to$ WDM+DR model that resolves the $S_8$ tension.